KIT-IAI/SDM_Plugin_3DTiles/README.md

-# 3dtiles-plugin
+# 3DTiles Plugin
-The [3dtiles-plugin](https://github.com/KIT-IAI/SDM_Plugin_3DTiles) for the [KITModelViewer](https://github.com/KIT-IAI/SDM_KITModelViewer) downloads and displays geographical 3DTiles Data from the Google Maps Tile API.
+The 3DTiles Plugin for the [KITModelViewer](https://github.com/KIT-IAI/SDM_KITModelViewer) downloads and displays geographical 3DTiles Data from the Google Maps Tile API.

 The plugin is based on the open plugin interface.
 To be able to create the plugin, the plugin SDK is required.
 Simply copy the content of the current SDK version into the plugin folder.